 6 steps to build an app like Pinterest

 In order to start a website like Pinterest, you require careful preparation of such vital development stages as a monetization strategy, UI/UX design, and selection of a technology stack.
 However, the first thing to start with is market research, after which you will move step by step towards developing a web and mobile version of the product.
+We have previously written articles about developing a social media website and creating a social network app, and we recommend reading them.

 1. Conduct market research